rbanffy/vm370/README.md

 ### A warning

-The web-based Hercules console is not working properly at the moment.
-Also data is not persisted when the workload is moved to a new node.
+The web-based Hercules console is not working properly for the VM370 images at the moment, but work correctly with MVS 3.8 Tk4- on port 8038.

+A more serious issue is that data is not persisted beyond the life of the container, or when the workload is moved to a new node.
 Use it at your own peril (and, if you know how, help improving it).